linuxboot/book/u-root/README.md

 Since the init program itself is only 132 lines of code and is easy to change, the structure is very flexible and allows for many use cases, for example:

-*   Additional binaries: if the 3 seconds it takes to get to a shell is too long (some applications such as automotive computing require 800 ms startup time), and there is room in FLASH, some programs can be precompiled into /bin.
+*   Additional binaries: if the 3 seconds it takes to get to a shell is too long (some applications such as automotive computing require 800 ms startup time), and there is room in flash, some programs can be precompiled into /bin.
 *   Build it all on boot: if on-demand compilation is not desired, a background thread in the init process can build all the programs on boot.
 *   Selectively remove binaries after use: if RAM space is at a premium, once booted, a script can remove everything in `/bin`.
 Utilities or commands that are used will be rebuilt on demand.
 *   Always build on demand: run in a mode in which programs are never written to `/bin` and always rebuilt on demand.
 This is a very practical option given that program compilation is so fast.